-How to Avoid Being Victimized by Fraud
+How to Avoid Being a Victim of Fraud

 The Federal Trade Commission offers the following practical tips: